BeanieODM/beanie/docs/index.md

 #### Native syntax

-You can use the native PyMongo syntax of the aggregation pipelines to aggregate over the whole collection or over the subset too
+You can use the native PyMongo syntax of the aggregation pipelines to aggregate over the whole collection or over the subset too. `projection_model` parameter is responsible for the output format.
+It will return dictionaries, if this parameter is not provided.

 ```python
 class OutputItem(BaseModel):